DejanSandic/fetch-simulator/README.md

 {
     response: '',
     status: 404,
-    error: 'That user is not found in the database'
+    error: 'That user is not found in the database',
+    url: '/user'
 }
 ```
 but if we make POST request on the same route, response will look like this: